 I also explore borrowing on credit cards.
-In a preview of the results, one complication associated with credit card borrowing as an outcome in this setting is that borrowing may be constrained by credit access, which will tend to be affected by changes in the financial distress measures I examine.
+In Florida, online payment of traffic fines via credit card is permitted (see figure E-1), and hence we might expect to observe impacts on credit card balances directly attributable to fine payments.
+Alternatively, households may offset the payment of fines by borrowing on credit cards to finance other expenses.
+A complication associated with credit card borrowing as an outcome in this setting is that borrowing may be constrained by credit access, which will tend to be affected by the default measures I examine.
 A consistent feature of the estimates for credit card borrowing is a short-run increase followed by a long-run decline, and I show that this pattern can be explained largely by a reduction in borrowing limits in the medium-term.